The Soldier's Details

 When the railway was completed and POWs were being brought south to several collection camps, it appears John was selected from Non Paduk Camp with Both Party which was intended to sail to Japan, but instead went to French Indo China.

 Taken back to Singapore this was the last group to leave Thailand for overseas.
 A total of 2,030 POWs mostly British and 200 Australians of which there were 22 men from 2/4th Machine Gun Battalion included.
-These POWs were to spend the last months of the war in and around Saigon.
+These POWs were to spend the last months of the war in and around Saigon with working parties.

 The party left Singapore 2nd February 1945 for Saigon.